& PASTORAL CARE

 More general careers guidance and personal skills development are equally important.
 They benefit from extensive resources, a range of contacts with local, national and international businesses and professional bodies.

 All Régents have a tutor who monitors the progress of a small group.
-Teachers in a community like Le Régent are sensitive to students’ development, and where required the school offers psychological or learning support.
+Teachers in an international boarding community like Le Régent are sensitive to students’ development, and where required the school offers psychological or learning support.

 Differing religious beliefs are respected and supported.
 Dietary requirements, observation of prayer times and attendance at external services are accommodated wherever possible for work experience.